 - Guardia Lombardi

 - Santa Paolina

 - Villanova del Battista

-And below is a selection of videos featuring devotions to Saint Rocco throughout the region!
+And below are two videos featuring devotions to Saint Rocco throughout the region!

 O Great St. Rocco, deliver us, we beseech thee, from the scourges of God; through thy intercession, preserve our bodies from contagious diseases, and our souls from the contagion of sin.
 Obtain for us salubrious air; but, above all, purity of heart.
 Assist us to make good use of health, to bear suffering with patience; and, after thy example, to live in the practice of penance and charity, that we may one day enjoy the happiness which thou has merited by thy virtues.
 St. Rocco, pray for us (say three times).